 Anderson Cooper Is More Than Just A Reporter

-Almost every night, the general public can tune into CNN and watch Anderson Cooper on his news show Anderson Cooper 360°.
-When Cooper broadcasts the news he makes sure that what he’s saying is honest, trustworthy, and accurate.
-While he is best known for his on-air coverage of current events, there’s a lot more to him that happens behind the scenes.
-His early years, past relationships, and strong personal beliefs have shaped him into the man he is today.
-This is everything you need to know about Anderson Cooper.
+Almost every night, you can tune into CNN and watch Anderson Cooper on his news show Anderson Cooper 360°.
+While he is best known for his on-air coverage of current events and his New Year’s Eve co-hosting gig, there’s a lot more to him that happens behind the scenes.
+His early years, past relationships, and becoming a father have shaped him into the man he is today.
+Here are some newsworthy facts you might not have known about Anderson Cooper and his interesting life.

 Luckily, Cooper survived the disease and went on to attend Yale University, majoring in political science.
 During his time at Yale, he spent a couple of years interning for the Central Intelligence Agency (CIA).